The Best Running Shoes for Achilles Tendonitis in 2018

 - Good for those with normal arches who need modest support

-- Lots of cushioning for joint support
+- Lots of cushioning and responsive ride

 - Drop not as high as other running shoes